teeworlds/documentation/support/faq.md

 **Q: How do I setup a server on Mac OS X?**

-**A:** Just click on the "Teeworlds Server" application bundle, you will then be prompted for a configuartion file to use for the server.
+**A:** Just click on the "Teeworlds Server" application bundle, you will then be prompted for a configuration file to use for the server.

 **Q: Why isn't my server listed?**